 The tuned cavities are machined in a whole piece of aluminium and silvered on the inside.
-The tuning pins in the top plate are all round brass pins and additionally there is a stepper motor attached to copper metallized plastic parts that can adjust the phase shift or filter response, this is not completely clear to me.
+The tuning pins in the top plate are all round brass pins.
+Additionally there is a stepper motor attached to copper metallized plastic parts, that can adjust the phase shift or filter response.
+This is not completely clear to me.

 In the above pictures we see one of the three RF amplifier boards, there is a total of three of these boards.
 The board itself is a Aluminium Silicon Carbide heat sink on which all the components are directly mounted.
-The input connectors in the bottom of the pictures leads the signal through a small preamplifier (two screws on each side of a unmarked black package) and RF circulator to the NXP BLC6G22L-40BN integrated RF LDMOS which is a 2.2GHz 40 Watt amplifier.
-From here the signal is routed via another RF circulator to the Anaren Xinger PICO JP503S coupler where it distributes to the two output amplifiers.
-The last stage of amplification is handled by two BLC6G22L-150BN Power LDMOS transistors which are 2.2GHz 150 Watt transistors, but in this setup used for a combined 60 Watt output of the module.
+The input connectors in the bottom of the pictures leads the signal through a small preamplifier (two screws on each side of a unmarked black package).
+Through an RF circulator to the NXP BLC6G22L-40BN integrated RF LDMOS which is a 2.2GHz 40 Watt amplifier.
+From here the signal is routed via another RF circulator to the Anaren Xinger PICO JP503S coupler.
+From here it distributes to the two output amplifiers.
+The last stage of amplification is handled by two BLC6G22L-150BN Power LDMOS transistors which are 2.2GHz 150 Watt transistors.
+In this setup, they are used for a combined 60 Watt output of the module.
 The output RF circulator is lead the signal to the output connector to the diplexer and any return signal is lead into a built in 50Ω attenuator.

-Receiving of data from the antennas are processed through the NEC 4377408 marked IC, that are impossible to locate any data on, they do however have great resemblance to the special Nokia Siemens Networks marked CPUs I have seen in other GSM/EDGE amplifiers.
-These handle the standard telecommunication protocol packaging and possible encryption of the digital datastream that comes from the two Analog Devices AD9238 12-bit 64MSPS analogue to digital converters that translates the analogue signal from the filter into a digital data stream.
+Receiving of data from the antennas are processed through the NEC 4377408 marked IC, that are impossible to locate any data on.
+They do however have great resemblance to the special Nokia Siemens Networks marked CPUs I have seen in other GSM/EDGE amplifiers.
+These handle the standard telecommunication protocol packaging and possible encryption of the digital datastream.
+The datastream comes from the two Analog Devices AD9238 12-bit 64MSPS analogue to digital converters that translates the analogue signal from the filter into a digital data stream.

-Transmitting of data is handled by a Altera Hardcopy II, HC220F780NAK, ASIC that translates the telecommunication protocol into a digital datastream that is fed to the Analog Devices AD9787 digital to analogue converter that has a speed of 800MSPS, from here the signal is led to the power amplifier board.
+Transmitting of data is handled by a Altera Hardcopy II, HC220F780NAK, ASIC.
+This translates the telecommunication protocol into a digital datastream that is fed to the Analog Devices AD9787 digital to analogue converter.
+This DAC has a speed of 800MSPS, from here the signal is led to the power amplifier board.

 Between the system boards receiving part described above and the diplexer, is a signal processing and filtering board.
-The lower part of the board consists primarily of power supplies spread around a Lattice MachXO LCMX0640C that is a controller between CPLD and FPGA.
+The lower part of the board consists primarily of power supplies.
+A Lattice MachXO LCMX0640C that is a controller between CPLD and FPGA.

-In the middle of the board, there is a shielded area that distincts itself from the 3 filtering areas.
-A NXP Coldfire MCF5208 166 MHz 32-bit CPU with DDR RAM and 10/100 ethernet controller is mounted along side a DDR RAM IC and a ISSI IS42S16160D 64 MB 166 MHz SRAM.
+In the middle of the board, there is a shielded area that distinct itself from the 3 filtering areas.
+A NXP Coldfire MCF5208 166 MHz 32-bit CPU with DDR RAM and 10/100 ethernet controller is mounted here.
+Along side is its DDR RAM IC and ISSI IS42S16160D 64 MB 166 MHz SRAM.

-Each filter area consists of two channels that runs through carefully impedance matched paths between the small amplifier ICs and Anaren Xinger PICO 1P503S 45W and Anaren Xinger II XC1900C-03S 160W couplers.
+Each filter area consists of two channels that runs through carefully impedance matched paths.
+These paths are between the small amplifier ICs and Anaren Xinger PICO 1P503S 45W and Anaren Xinger II XC1900C-03S 160W couplers.

 The filters seems to be designed for more than one frequency running along side another signal or more phase shifted signals of same frequency.